rittvic/BuckyTheBadgerBot/README.md

 # BuckyTheBadger Bot

-A Discord bot to search for courses and professors at UW-Madison.
+A Discord bot to search for courses, professors, and other information at UW-Madison.

 ## How To Use The Bot